Submissions

 Author Guidelines

 How to register in the Journal of Soil, Plant and Environment.
-It is easy to register in our journal.
-1st click on the register in the top corner and put your all information in the boxes.
-To put a username, don't use any capital alphabet.
-Click to watch the video How to register in the Journal of Soil, Plant, and Environment
+It is easy to register for our journal.
+1st, click on the register in the top corner and put all your information in the boxes.
+To put a username, don't use any capital letters.
+Click to watch the video How to register in the Journal of Soil, Plant, and Environment.

 1. Title page: Title, Author names in order, Affiliations with full address and country name.
 Funding and Acknowledgement (if any).

 2. Manuscript: Manuscript Title, Abstract, Keywords, 1.
 Introduction, 2.
-Methodology, 3.
+Material and methods 3.
 Results 4.
-Discussion, 5.Conclusions, References, Appendix.
+Discussion, 5.Conclusions, References, Funding, Acknowledgments, Conflict of interest, Availability of Data, Appendix.
 Results and Discussion are acceptable in one section.

-3. Cover Letter (Optional): Authors can prepare a separate file named cover letter.
-It must contain the statement: “The manuscript is not currently under consideration or has not been published in another journal.
+3. Cover Letter (Mandatory): Authors must upload a cover letter with the statement: “The manuscript is not currently under consideration and has not been published in another journal.

-4. Suggested Reviewers: A separate word file should be added which includes three suggested reviewers, their emails and affiliations.
+4. Suggested Reviewers (Optional): A separate Word file should be added, which includes three suggested reviewers, their emails and affiliations.

 A precise cover letter is mandatory with the submission of a new manuscript.
 A cover letter has to give details as to why the submitted manuscript is appropriate for publication in the Journal of Soil, Plant, and Environment and to explain the significance of the work done.
 Manuscripts should be compiled in the following order: cover letter; title page; abstract; main text; acknowledgments; declaration of interest statement (if applicable); appendices (as suitable); references; tables with captions and figures; figure captions (as a list).

-The manuscripts must be typed in double space with Arial font size 11, line spacing 1.15, and all margins≥ 2.5 cm.
+The manuscripts must be typed in double space with Arial font size 12 and all margins≥ 2.5 cm.
 Consecutive line numbering needs to be given throughout the manuscript.

-• Title of the paper that clearly defines the area of research;
+• The title of the paper that clearly defines the area of research.

 • 4–6 keywords (in alphabetical order), which reflect the key area of research (do not repeat words in the title);

-• if the paper is based on a presentation on a meeting or similar, a footnote must be given with the date (name of the month spelled out), place, and title of the meeting;
+• If the paper is based on a presentation at a meeting or similar, a footnote must be given with the date (name of the month spelled out), place, and title of the meeting;

 For Research Articles, the third page of the manuscript should start with the abstract not exceeding 300 words, and clearly explain the research background, aims, methodology, results and conclusion.
-For Review Articles, Game Changers and Viewpoints abstracts may vary, but should not exceed 350 words.
-Although, for Short Communications, an abstract is limited to 500 words including spaces.
-Moreover, authors are appreciated to also submit a graphical abstract, consisting of a figure or file identified to highlight your article.
+For Review Articles, Game Changers, and Viewpoints abstracts may vary, but should not exceed 350 words.
+Although for Short Communications, Opinions, Perspectives, Commentaries or Letters to the Editor, an abstract is limited to 200 words, including spaces.
+Moreover, authors are also encouraged to submit a graphical abstract, consisting of a figure or file identified to highlight your article.
 The graphical abstract will be posted on social media to enhance the readership.

-The body of the article should contain the following sections: introduction; methods; results; discussion; conclusions.
+The body of the article should contain the following sections: introduction, methods, results, discussion, and conclusions.

 Introduction: This section should state the relevance and background to the study, and its rationale and purpose.